sebkm/sensor_fusion/README.md

 sensor_fusion:set_args(Nav).
 ```
 Where `Nav` is either `nav` or `nav3`.
-The former is used for the experiments with the train while the latter is used for the 6DOF IMU.
+The former is used for the experiments with the train while the latter is used for the 6 DOF IMU.
 Once you press enter, instructions will appear on your screen.
 Follow these instructions.